cmar0ck/batocheka/README.md

 # batocheka

-Checks if a new version of [batocera.linux](https://batocera-linux.xorhub.com/) is available for the Odroid XU4 platform and sends an email notification accordingly.
+Checks if a new version of [batocera.linux](https://batocera-linux.xorhub.com/) is available for any platform and sends an email notification accordingly.

 Usage: Use it via crontab with curl to check for new versions periodically.